The newly launched BNF Publications app brings together adult and child BNF content though a single mobile app, for the first time.

 The website also has an CME/CPD activity tracking tool which logs your searches and active hours and allows users to create activity certificates to support revalidation and CME/CPD.
 More information on this can be found in this BMJ User Guide.

 BMJ Best Practice App

 The newly launched BMJ Best Practice app is now available for download on Apple & Android devices.
-It allows users to gain fast access to clinical answers on the move.
+It allows users to gain fast access to clinical answers on the move (even offline).

 To download the app:

 - Sign up to BMJ Best Practice via OpenAthens (or Log In if you already have one).

 - Once you are logged in via OpenAthens you will then be prompted to create a personal account.

 - Visit the Apple or Google Play store and search for ‘BMJ Best Practice’.
 Use your personal account username and password to access the app.
 Logging into the app via your personal account also ensures that your activity and active hours are logged in your CME/CPD activity tracker.*

 * Once you have downloaded the new app please delete any old versions of the app you may have as they will no longer be updated.
 You must log in to your personal account whilst using your institution’s network at least once every 6 months, to keep your account active.

 This BMJ Best Practice Video provides further information on this useful online resource.